-Get to know your parents: you never know when they'll be gone for good.
-Be nice to your siblings: they're your best link to your past and the people most likely to stick with you in the future.
+Read the directions even if you don't follow them.
+Do not read beauty magazines, they will only make you feel ugly.
+Get to know your parents.
+You never know when they'll be gone for good.
+Be nice to your siblings.
+They are your best link to your past and the people most likely to stick with you in the future.

-Understand that friends come and go, but with a precious few you should hold on.
+Understand that friends come and go.

+But a precious few, who should hold on.

+Work hard to bridge the gaps in geography and

+lifestyle, for as the

-Work hard to bridge the gaps in geography and lifestyle, because the older you get, the more you need the people who knew you when you were young.
+older you get, the more you need the people you knew

+when you were

+young.

 Live in New York City once, but leave before it makes you hard.

 Live in Northern California once, but leave before it makes you soft.

-> Travel.
+Travel.

-Accept certain inalienable truths: prices will rise, politicians will philander.
-You, too, will get old.
-And when you do, you'll fantasize that when you were young, prices were reasonable, politicians were noble, and children respected their elders.
+Accept certain inalible truths: prices will rise, politicians will philander, you too will get old and when you do, you'll fanaticise that when you were young, prices were reasonable, politicians were noble and children respected their elders.